hackingScienceBridgeAcademy/bridge-academy/docs/snake_project.md

 Now that we've explained how the snake's body is stored in a list, we can go on to explain how to draw the body.
-As we mentioned earlier, the snake's body is kept track of behind-the-scenes.
-So all you need to do is to call a function that we've made that returns the snake's body.
+As we mentioned earlier, the snake's body is kept track by code that we've already pre-written.
+So all you need to do is to call a function that we've made that *returns* the snake's body.

 ```python
 snake_body = snake.get_body() # Gets the body of the snake, containing all the positions.